phoebeelimdink/demo/exhibitions/current-exhibitions/_posts/2020-01-01-from-books-to-bytes.md

 ---
 layout: post
-title: From Books to Bytes
+title: "From Books to Bytes : The Story of the National Library"
 date: 2020-01-01
 permalink: /exhibitions/current-exhibitions/from-books-to-bytes
 ---